Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Theory

-\textit{The Superconducting Wavefunction:} The superconducting state on the quantum computer is prepared by entangling pairs of qubits into Cooper-like bosonic states.
+The superconducting-like state on the quantum computer is prepared by entangling pairs of qubits into Cooper-like bosonic states.
 Consider the creation of a state with a Cooper pair of electrons, an extreme geminal \cite{Blatt_SC,C1963,C1964,Coleman_1965}, from the vacuum state

 where $j$ and ${\bar j}$ are the indices of the paired orbitals $\phi_{j}$ and $\phi_{{\bar j}}$, the sum over $j$ is taken with respect to all pairs, and $\theta$ is an arbitrary global phase.
-If we represent each orbital by a qubit with the $|0\rangle$ state representing an unfilled orbital and the $|1\rangle$ state representing a filled orbital, we can use the Jordan-Wigner mapping \cite{jordan_wigner_1928}
+If we represent each orbital by a qubit with the $|0\rangle$ state representing an unfilled orbital and the $|1\rangle$ state representing a filled orbital, we can use a specific Klein transformation \cite{Klein_1938} known as the Jordan-Wigner mapping \cite{jordan_wigner_1928}

 to map the fermionic operators in Eq.~(\ref{eq:gf}) to qubit operators to obtain